nanettegirzi/HairSalon/README.md

 #### User will click on stylist Name and see stylists details
 * Input: click on stylists name
-* Output : Stylist info(Name) and  list of clients(Name, Phone Number) are shown
+* Output : Stylist info(Name) and  list of clients are shown

 #### User is able to add new clients to specific stylists
 * Input: click on Add Client button
-* Output : Client (Name, Phone Number) is added to Stylist list page
+* Output : Client is added to Stylist list page

-#### User is able to update Clients name or phone number
-* Input: click edit button next to client name.
-* Output : client information is changed and updated to database

 #### User can delete  ALL clients
 * Input: click on delete all clients button